-We're currently making big improvements to Compare.com.au.
+We're currently making big improvements to InsuranceCompared.com.au.
 You may notice some errors or broken features while we work - please check back soon!

-Updated March 2026
+Updated April 2026

 Travel Insurance for One-Way Trips

-Last reviewed: 27 March 2026
+Last reviewed: 5 April 2026

 Highest Rated Featured Provider

-4.8 / 5
+4.3 / 5

-Unlimited medical (comprehensive)
+Unlimited overseas medical (comprehensive tier)

 Key Facts for One-Way Travellers

-• Local insurance options: Many countries offer health insurance for foreign residents or workers.
+• Local insurance transition: Many countries offer health insurance for foreign residents or workers.
 Once you have a visa and established residency at your destination, transitioning to a local or international expat health insurance policy may provide better long-term cover than travel insurance

-Travel Risks for Kiwis Moving Overseas
+Travel Risks for Australians Moving Overseas

 Risk Level Details Insurance Impact